juanfont/headscale/docs/reverse-proxy.md

 WebSockets support is required when using the headscale embedded DERP server.
 In this case, you will also need to expose the UDP port used for STUN (by default, udp/3478).
 Please check our [config-example.yaml](https://github.com/juanfont/headscale/blob/main/config-example.yaml).

+### Cloudflare

+Running headscale behind a cloudflare proxy or cloudflare tunnel is not supported and will not work as Cloudflare does not support WebSocket POSTs as required by the Tailscale protocol.
+See [this issue](https://github.com/juanfont/headscale/issues/1468)

 ### TLS

 Headscale can be configured not to use TLS, leaving it to the reverse proxy to handle.
 Add the following configuration values to your headscale config file.